gmc-code/PC-Python/docs/Anvil/days_calculator.rst

 Days Calculator
 ====================================================

-This builds a simple calculator to find teh difference in days between 2 dates.
+This builds a simple calculator to find the difference in days between 2 dates.

 .. image:: images/days_calculator.png
     :scale: 60%